 Often, therapy starts with working to acknowledge the factors that contribute to the low mood.
 Some of those factors maybe longstanding and complicated, while others may be situational.
 Developing solutions for the situational factors will release some of the pressure and provide some relief.

-Exploring difficulties makes them easy to understand and easy to break them into smaller obstacles.
+Exploring difficulties makes them easy to understand and to break into smaller obstacles.
 These smaller obstacles are less overwhelming and it is easier to develop strategies overcome them.
 Feeling constantly discouraged can feel like an impossible hurdle.
 How do you switch from feeling discouraged to feeling accomplished?
 You start small.
-That first week you set two small goals that you can accomplish: going out for coffee with a friend and organizing the papers on your desk.

 Therapy can help you find a grater sense of control over your life.
 It can help you find the confidence and inspiration to accomplish your vision.